Low Carb vs Low Fat for Weight Loss

 How to Calculate Your TDEE for Any Fitness Goal

 Calculate your TDEE using 4 research-backed formulas.
-Learn which formula is most accurate for your body, why most people overestimate activity level, and how to use TDEE for fat loss or muscle gain.
+Learn which formula is most accurate for your body, why most people overestimate activity level.

 What Is TDEE?
 Total Daily Energy Expenditure Explained

 TDEE is the total calories your body burns in 24 hours — BMR + activity + digestion.
-Learn its 4 components, how to calculate it, and why it's the foundation of every diet.
+Learn its 4 components, how to calculate it, and why it's.